 Named one of UTNE Reader’s “50 Visionaries Who Are Changing Our World”, Dave Zirin writes about the politics of sports for the Nation Magazine.
 He is their first sports writer in 150 years of existence.
-Winner of Sport in Society and Northeastern University School of Journalism's 'Excellence in Sports Journalism' Award, Zirin is also the host of Sirius XM Radio’s popular weekly show, Edge of Sports Radio.
+Zirin is also the host of Sirius XM Radio’s popular weekly show, Edge of Sports Radio.
 He also co-hosts the radio program "The Collision: Sports and Politics with Etan Thomas & Dave Zirin."

-Called “the best sportswriter in the United States,” by Robert Lipsyte, Zirin was nominated for the PEN American award for literary sports writing.
+Author of eight books on the politics of sports, he has been called “the best sportswriter in the United States,” by Robert Lipsyte, Zirin won the 2015 National Headliner Award for Online Magazine writing and Sport in Society and Northeastern University School of Journalism's 'Excellence in Sports Journalism' Award.
+He was nominated for an NAACP Image Award for his book The John Carlos Story: TheSports Moment that Changed the World, and the PEN American award for literary sports writing.
 He is, in addition, a columnist for SLAM Magazine and the Progressive.

 His most recent book, is "Brazil's Dance with the Devil: The World Cup, the Olympics, and the Fight for Democracy" (Haymarket Books).
 Glenn Greenwald called it , "A remarkable mix of investigative sports journalism and insightful social history."

 He has also written the acclaimed Game Over: How Politics Has Turned the Sports World Upside Down (The New Press.) which Christine Brennan of USA Today called "the perfect book for our time in sports."
 Sports Illustrated called the book “provocative”, writing, “It will make you think about what we're really seeing when we watch the games we love.”